Goodbye at Yellow Crane Tower

 All I see from Yellow Crane Tower

-Is the speck of your sail against the blue hills
+Is the speck of your sail against the blue horizon

 Flowing with the Yangzi River into the sky.